 We never intend to get seriously injured or sick.
-We think that we have the proper medical coverage but what happens if we don’t.
+We think that we have the proper medical coverage, but what happens if we don’t.
 How do we get help paying for unplanned and uncovered medical bills?
-Here are some sources for assistance with medical bills.

 - Hospital Care Assurance Program (HCAP): Helps Ohioans at or below the poverty line, who are ineligible for Medicaid, with unpaid hospital bills.
 To access this program, contact the business office at the hospital where care was provided and request an application.